nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 - [More About Squid Workshop](#More-About-Squid-Workshop)

 # Abstract
 Minecraft provides a lot of counters that count the player actions (the amount of jumps, meters traveled, etc) in scoreboard objectives or nbt tags.
 This data pack translates  those player actions into booleans.
-I chose to use scoreboard tags because they have only two states (Tagged == True, Untagged == False).
-These tags are read-only and should NOT be modified manually in-game.
+I chose to use scoreboard objectives to represent the booleans ({score=1} == True, {score=0} == False).
+These objective scores are read-only and should NOT be modified manually in-game.

 # Installation
 - Step 1 Download this repository as a zip and unpack.